Finding better ways to provide the materials the world needs

 In 2022, the Committee selected and endorsed Tetra Tech Coffey to complete phase 1 of the independent environmental, social and human rights Legacy Impact Assessment.
 The Legacy Impact Assessment began in December 2022 and will provide all parties with a clearer understanding of the impacts, so that together we can consider the best way forward.

 Supporting economic opportunities for our host communities and regions is a key priority for us and we strive to employ local people, buy local products and engage local services.
-In 2022, our total voluntary global social investment was $62.6 million, covering a wide range of social and economic programmes.
+In 2022, our total voluntary global social investment was $62.6 million, covering a wide range of social and economic programs.
 In 2022, we spent $2.7 billion with suppliers local to our operations, which is 14.5% of our total contestable spend.

 We seek to operate in a manner consistent with the UN Declaration on the Rights of Indigenous Peoples, which recognises the right of Indigenous peoples to ‘maintain and strengthen their distinctive spiritual relationship with their traditionally owned or otherwise occupied and used lands, territories, waters and coastal seas and other resources’ (Article 25).